jpbe-network/peering/README.md

  * All peers' prefixes are filtered based on RPKI.
  * Prefix filters facing peers are updated every 6 hours from `whois.radb.net`.

 We provision our peering configuration automatically from PeeringDB, please ensure that your entry is kept up-to-date including IP addresses and number of prefixes announced.
+We always add 10% of your PeeringDB number of prefixes announced on top.
+You will get at 80% of your configured limit a warning.
+If you exceeded the limit the session is going to shut down.
+The session will recover 5 minutes after you stop exceeding the limit.